 This is a thin, lightweight glove so don’t expect it to last for more than a winter season of daily wear or heavy use.
 Simply put, these aren’t work gloves.
 They will work great for most outdoor activities but obviously don’t offer the same protection as heavier nylon or leather materials.
 These gloves are very well made and the company also offers excellent customer service if you happen to have a problem.

-The North Face is quite popular for their apparel lines and their selection of gloves is nonetheless impressive.
+The The North Face Youth Apex+ Etip Glove TNF Black Small is quite popular for their apparel lines and their selection of gloves is nonetheless impressive.
 While they have quite a few models with touchscreen compatibility, the Apex Etip is an excellent choice.

 Specs and features: